 If you are not sure whether there is a mistake in the register, you should contact Land Registry with as much information as you have available and, if appropriate, we will look into the matter for you.
 We will tell you if we think that we have found a mistake.
 We will also tell you what procedures you need to follow if you want to make an application for the mistake to be corrected.

 Some examples of mistakes can be found in section 14 Appendix – Examples.
 Please note however that the circumstances of each case are different and we will always consider cases on their own particular merits.

 Until January 2012, not everyone had the right to challenge a possible mistake in the register.
 Prior to that, Land Registry would accept applications for alteration of the register (and rectification is a form of alteration) only from someone who had or was claiming a relevant interest in the land.
 However, this policy has changed owing to case law developments and so anyone may apply for alteration, even though they do not themselves have what the law refers to as ‘standing’.

 A formal application is necessary as we do not have the power to correct a mistake without following the procedures mentioned in sections 3.2 Notices and 3.3 Objections and disputes.
 This means that an application may be challenged, in which case the challenge must be dealt with before we can rectify the register.

 If you know that there is a mistake in the register and you want to make an application for the mistake to be corrected, you must complete form AP1 (r.13, LRR 2003), available from law stationers or you can download it free of charge from our website.
-Send this form to the proper Land Registry office with full details of the mistake and the correction you wish the registrar to make and why.
+Send this form with full details of the mistake and the correction you wish the registrar to make and why.
 We may ask for additional information if we consider this to be appropriate.